-But are you aware that celery offers a ton of health benefits too.
-You actually burn more calories chewing celery than what it contains so it is considered a negative calorie food.
-Plus, it is also a wonderful anti-inflammatory food which is very important for our health.
-It can help fight cancer and chronic disease.
+Celery offers a ton of health benefits, too.
+You burn more calories chewing celery than it contains, so it’s considered a negative calorie food.
+It’s also an anti-inflammatory food source, so it can help fight cancer and chronic disease.

 Celery Plant Info